 Preheat an oven to 200˚C.

-Place the potatoes on a large baking tray, drizzle with 2 tbsp olive oil, season generously with sea salt and roast in the oven for 25 minutes until they’re golden and crisp.
+Place the potatoes on a large baking tray, drizzle with 2 tbsp olive oil and the lemon juice, season generously with sea salt and roast in the oven for 30-40 minutes until they’re golden and crisp.

 Meanwhile, in a large mixing bowl, gently combine the borlotti beans, tomatoes, olives, capers, chilli flakes, balsamic vinegar and 3tbsp olive oil.
 Season to your taste.

 When the potatoes are cooked.
 Allow them to cool for around 10 minutes and add to the tomato mixture.
-Tumble everything into a bowl, garnish with basil leaves and serve.
+Tumble everything into a bowl, garnish with basil leaves and the lemon zest.